 Antennas with RP-SMA connector

+Almost all RP-SMA antennas have the male version of the connector.
 An RP-SMA male antenna can be attached directly to the wireless device, or extended via a coax RP-SMA cable.
 The connection is rated for up to 500 uses, assuming manufacturer-recommended torque.

 The male connector features a 7.67mm hex barrel with interior threading at 36 threads per inch, just like standard SMA.
 However, the male connector features the receptacle, not the pin.
 The female connector has exterior threading but features the pin instead of the receptacle.
 Housings can be constructed from brass or stainless steel, with nickel or gold plating on the connection points and polytetrafluoroethylene (PTFE) dielectric insulation.